ravd/transfers/README.md

 mvn failsafe:integration-test
 ```
 ### There are 2 integration tests.
-   `HttpAppIntegrationTest.performBasicCalls` demonstrates the api (I added explainations in logs).
+   `HttpAppIntegrationTest.performBasicCalls` demonstrates the API (I added explanations in logs).

    `HttpAppIntegrationTest.performCheckThatThereAreNoAnomaliesRelatedToMutiThreading` checks transfer processing engine, it is long running ~1 minute.